Seven Bends State Park: What to Know Before You Go

 You’ll climb a fairly steep section of dirt and gravel.
 At the top, the trail opens up to an interpretive area.

 In a few more steps, a working apiary turns up on the left-hand side.
-The park even hosts regular “Talk with a Beekeeper” chats.
+In season, the park hosts regular “Talk with a Beekeeper” chats.

 You can learn more about where honeybees came from and what hives look like on the inside.
 You’ll also learn the vital role bees play in our ecosystem.